subvisual/subvisual.com/src/posts/2016-06-14-rubybits-br-triple-equals/index.md

 ---
+highlight: false
-path: /88-rubybits-br-triple-equals/
+path: 88-rubybits-br-triple-equals
 title: "RubyBits:  Triple Equals"
+categories:
+  - engineering
 author: luis-zamith
 date: 2016-06-14
 cover: cover.jpg
+intro: >
+  If you thought that the === operator was something only JavaScript developers had to deal with, you were mistaken.
+We also have one in Ruby, even though it differs immensely in terms of functionality, from its JS counterpart.
 tags:
   - ruby-bits
   - development
   - ruby
-intro: >
-  If you thought that the === operator was something only JavaScript developers had to deal with, you were mistaken.
-We also have one in Ruby, even though it differs immensely in terms of functionality, from its JS counterpart.
 ---

 If you thought that the `===` operator was something only JavaScript developers